rerissondaniel/things-from-school/web-programming/jsp-login-example/README.md

-Simple login example, saving the user in the session.
+Simple login example, saving the user in the session and keeping a static list of the registered users.